Sinclair Pulls Segment Sharing Anti-Fauci COVID-19 Conspiracy Theory

 We’ve removed our paywall from essential coronavirus news stories.
 Become a subscriber to support our journalists.
 Subscribe now.

-Sinclair Broadcast Group, the Trump-aligned media corporation which operates hundreds of local television stations in the U.S., has abandoned its plan to air on dozens of stations this weekend a segment sharing a baseless conspiracy theory blaming Dr. Anthony Fauci for the coronavirus.
-The move followed widespread blowback over Sinclair’s decision broadcast the segment, in which medical researcher Dr. Judy Mikovits claims that Fauci made the virus and sent it to China.
+Sinclair Broadcast Group, the Trump-aligned media corporation which operates hundreds of local television stations in the U.S., has abandoned its plan to widely air a segment sharing a baseless conspiracy theory blaming Dr. Anthony Fauci for the coronavirus.
+The move followed widespread blowback over Sinclair’s decision to broadcast the segment, in which medical researcher Dr. Judy Mikovits claims that Fauci made the virus and sent it to China.
 Mikovits had previously made that and other discredited claims in the viral video Plandemic (which was banned by Facebook and YouTube earlier this year).

 Mikovits and her layer, Larry Klayman, were both guests on the latest episode of American This Week, a weekend talk show produced by Sinclair and hosted by conservative commentator and former Fox News host Eric Bolling.
-Sinclair announced on Saturday that it was delaying the episode in order to rework the segment, and pulled it from its network web sites.
+Sinclair announced on Saturday that it was delaying the episode in order to rework the segment, and pulled it from its network websites.

 In the original interview, as CNN reported on Friday night: